necolas/normalize.css/README.md

 ## Latest downloadable version

+The latest release of _normalize.scss for Sass 3.3 and Compass 1.0 is: [3.0.0-alpha.1+normalize.2.1.3](https://github.com/JohnAlbin/normalize.css-with-sass-or-compass/archive/3.0.0-alpha.1+normalize.2.1.3.zip).
-The latest release of _normalize.scss is: [2.1.3](https://github.com/JohnAlbin/normalize.css-with-sass-or-compass/archive/2.1.3.zip).
+The latest release of _normalize.scss for Sass 3.2 and Compass 0.12 is: [2.1.3](https://github.com/JohnAlbin/normalize.css-with-sass-or-compass/archive/2.1.3.zip).
-It combines normalize.css v2.1.3 and normalize v1.1.3.
+They both combine normalize.css v2.1.3 and normalize v1.1.3.

 ## The Compass port of normalize.css